smucclaw/documentation/docs/advanced-explanations.rst

 This is useful because if you are actively developing the backend, you can run a “production” version on port 8080 and one or more “development” versions on 8081, 8082, and so on.
 If needed, you can further refine the distinction between production and development by configuring different hello.py to run different natural4-exe and v8k executables.

-As an alternative to the command-line configuration shown above, a gunicorn.conf.py file is available in the gsheet repository.
+The command-line configuration shown above is for pedagogical purposes.
+In practice you would use a gunicorn.conf.py file.
+A sample gunicorn.conf.py file is available in the gsheet repository.
 The command line invocation using this approach is:

 ``gunicorn -c gunicorn.conf.py wsgi:app``